heckman/photos-server/README.md

 ## Usage

-Apple Photos might have to be open for this to work.

-Make a HTTP request to `http://localhost:8363/PHOTO`...
+Make a HTTP request to `http://localhost:6330/PHOTO`...

 - If `PHOTO` is a valid photo ID in Apple Photos, that photo will be returned.